SusTech 2024 logo

 9:40 GRMS: A Generalized Risk Modeling Approach for Sustainable Systems Design

-Dilip Krishnaswamy and Anuradha Krishnaswamy (QWalks, USA)
+Dilip Krishnaswamy (Centre for Development of Telematics, India); Anuradha Krishnaswamy (QWalks, USA)

 10:00 Field Demonstration of Residential DER Service-Oriented Load Participation